Falschrum Center for the Rejection of Received Forms

 Inaugural Semester - Fall 2025

-These are series of 6 weekly sessions, offered on a suggested donation basis.
+Classes are 6 weekly sessions, offered on a suggested donation basis.

 Fair price: 300 Euro (sliding scale range 100-450)